jaccohuysmans/notifications--main/README.md

 The backend provides a REST based API that exchanges data with its clients using Json.
 Both the Android app and the management app use this API.

 ####Current available implementations
 Like mentioned before, there are three different components for this project, the mobile client, the backend and the management tool.
-Current avaliable implementations (click the links to visit the corresponding repositories) :
+Current available implementations (click the links to visit the corresponding repositories) :

 #####Mobile client
 - Android app, [notifications-android](https://github.com/jaccohuysmans/notifications-android)